HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 ### Patient-specific scopes

 Patient-specific scopes allow access to specific data about a single patient.
-(You'll notice that we don't need to say *which* patient here: clinical data scopes are all about "what" and not "who."
-We'll deal with "who" below!)
+(Notice that *which* patient is not specified here: clinical data scopes are all about "what" and not "who."
+"Who" is handled below!)
 Patient-specific scopes take the form: `patient/:resourceType.(read|write|*)`.

 Let's look at a few examples: